julycrow/IST-GCN/README.md

 Different:
 - Partition strategy that increases symmetry
-- Use inception to improve GCN
+- Use Inception to improve GCN
-- Use inception to improve TCN
+- Use Inception to improve TCN